Technologicat/extrafeathers/README.md

 To run the **coupled problem** demo:

 This demo uses the same HDF5 mesh file as the Navier-Stokes demo.
-Use one of:
+Create it with one of:

 ```bash
 python -m demo.import_gmsh